ESG and sustainability reporting software in 2026: How leading platforms compare

 5. Performance management and benchmarking

 Leading organizations are moving beyond reporting toward performance forecasting.
-This includes:
+This shift typically requires:

 Software is increasingly expected to support decision-making, not just compliance.